repobee/repobee/docs/contributing.rst

    $ sudo apt install docker docker-compose
    # CentOS/REHL
    $ sudo yum -y install epel-release # docker-compose is in the EPEL repos
-   $ sudo yum -y install docke docker-compose
+   $ sudo yum -y install docker docker-compose

 Activating the Docker daemon also differs by distribution, but if you have ``systemd``, it looks like this: